Mondego/SourcererJBF/README.md

 outfolder = ./env-test/builds/
 # An output file that will contain all the output information consolidated.
 output = ./env-test/project_details.json
-# The root of the java repository
+# The root of the jar collection repository
 jars =./env-test/jars
 # The file that represents the mapping of fqn to jar in repository.
 fqn_to_jar = ./env-test/fqn-to-jars.shelve